Military Police (Brazil): Ratio of Military Police to Population

 Analysis by the Federal Government of the ratio of resident population to the number of official Military Police in 2003 shows that the proportion is quite varied among the states.
 The states of Roraima, Amapá, Acre, Rondônia, Rio Grande do Norte and Rio de Janeiro, plus the Federal District have a higher proportion of Military Police.
 In the Federal District, for example, for each military police there are one hundred and thirty-seven inhabitants.

 At the opposite extreme, the states with the lowest ratio of military police are Pará, Maranhão, Piauí, Ceará, Mato Grosso do Sul, Paraná and Rio Grande do Sul.
-Maranhão has the lowest, with eight hundred and twenty-two people per Military Police.
+Maranhão has the lowest, with 822 residents per officer.

-Note that in the case of São Paulo and Paraná the numbers of the Military Firefighters Corps are included in the figures for Military Police.
+Note that in the case of Rondônia the numbers of the Military Firefighters Corps are included in the figures for Military Police.

 National Public Security Force

-In situations of serious disturbance of public order that exceeds the capacity of the States, their Governors can request assistance from the Federal Government.
+In situations of serious disturbance of public order or natural disasters that exceeds the capacity of the states police and firefighters, their governors can request assistance from the Federal Government.

-To work in such situations, the Ministry of Justice has the National Public Security Force (Força Nacional de Segurança Pública; FNSP), a national gendarmeire composed of selected MP personnel and constables from state military police commands.

-The FNSP is composed of specially trained officers and other ranks of the Military Police of different States, in coordination between the Secretary of Public Safety of each State and the Ministry of Justice.
+To work in such situations, the Ministry of Justice has the National Public Security Force (Força Nacional de Segurança Pública; FNSP), a department composed of selected mobilized military firefighters, military and civilian police personnel from the states.
+The FNSP still works in coordination between the Secretary of Public Safety of each State and the Ministry of Justice, however, it is not a police force in the strict sense.